StackOverflowMATLABchat/NeuralNetPlayground/README.md

 #### Ratio of training to test data

-This is a slider widget that asks you how much percentage of your data should be training and the rest is test data.
+This is a slider widget that asks you how much percentage of your data should be training and the rest being test data.
 500 data points are always generated and the training and test data is split according to the value in this slider.
 Once the data is generated, a random permutation of points are placed in both sets for use in this tool.
 The default decomposition is 50%, so half of the data are training and the other are testing.

 #### Noise